met4citizen/BigraphQM/README.md

 $\displaystyle\qquad H_{1,min} = 0,\quad E_{max} = |\Omega| |\Omega|!$

 If the system interacts only with itself, it tends to become more inconsistent over time.
-This means that it seems to be compatible with the [second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).
+This seems to be compatible with the [second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).

 Furthermore, since each interaction decreases the average size of